 International Summer School in Synthetic Biology 2020

-NOTE: This course has been cancelled for 2020.
-It will be avilailable periodically in the future.
+NOTE: This course has been cancelled for 2021.
+It will be avilailable in the summer of 2022.

 The information below is also available in PDF format here.